HeatherARobinson/Thesis_data/README.md

 # Thesis_data

 Table S1 contains the details of published Saccharoyces cerevisiae isolates used as presence data for the MaxEnt analysis detailed in Section 4.7.2. .
 In considering the inclusion of published strains, potentially mobile human and animal hosted strains were omitted due to their mobility,and  vineyard associated, agricultural and other industrial strains due to their potentially recent introduction to their isolation sites.
 Those listed as originating from mountainous sites where climate data varies heavily over small distances were also omitted, along with others with location information that could not be defined to within 10km.
-After this filtering, the following table was compiled including 344 reported S. cerevisiae isolates from a total of 12 studies as follows:
+After this filtering, the following table was compiled including 340 reported S. cerevisiae isolates from a total of 11 studies as follows:

 Almeida et al. 2015
 Cromie et al. 2013
 Faparusi, 1973
 Fay and Benavides, 2005
-Hounhouigan et al. 1993
 Knight et al. 2015
 Liti et al. 2009
 Mortimer & Johnston, 1986
-Naumov et al, 1997
+Naumov et al, 1992
 Sampaio & Gonçalves, 2008
 Sniegowski et al. 2002
 Wang et al. 2012